israel-dryer/ttkbootstrap/docs/styleguide.md

 ## Button

-ttkbootstrap includes many predefined button styles that provide quick access to a varied color palette and semantic meaning to your application design.
+ttkbootstrap includes many predefined button styles that provide quick access to a varied [color palette](#colors) and adds semantic meaning to your application design.

+This widget supports a special style for [disabled state](#other-button-styles).

 ### Solid buttons (default)